deepjavalibrary/djl/example/README.md

 ### Prepare test image files:

 Two test images can be found in project test resource folder: src/test/resources.
-You can also down cats image from internet.
+You can also download cats image from internet.

 ### Get command line parameters help